 New England Baptist’s commitment to providing legendary service to patients and visitors has earned a consistent ranking in the top 1%.
 NEBH is the only inpatient hospital in Massachusetts to receive the prestigious Summit Award for inpatient satisfaction, four years in a row.

-The Hospital is a teaching affiliate of Tufts University School of Medicine and conducts teaching programs in collaboration with the Harvard School of Public Health and the Harvard School of Medicine.
+The Hospital is a teaching affiliate of Tufts University School of Medicine and conducts teaching programs in collaboration with the Harvard School of Public Health and the Harvard Medical School.